NeuraiProject/Neurai/doc/covenants.md

 - Slot `0xc9` was previously **`bad-opcode`**, never a reserved NOP.
-- Activation gates on `consensus.nPoseidonEnabled` (true on testnet/regtest from genesis, false on mainnet until a future activation NIP).
+- Activation gates on `consensus.nPoseidonEnabled` (true on testnet/regtest, applied from the opt-in activation height: block 10 of the reset testnet, genesis on regtest; false on mainnet until a future activation NIP).
 Activation is a hard fork.
 - With `SCRIPT_VERIFY_POSEIDON` (bit 38) **unset**, the handler returns
   `SCRIPT_ERR_BAD_OPCODE` — *not* `DISCOURAGE_UPGRADABLE_NOPS`.
 This
   matches the activation pattern of NIP-026 / NIP-030 / NIP-031 /